thisisobate/kyverno-website/src/content/docs/docs/policy-types/image-validating-policy/_index.md

   credentials:
     allowInsecureRegistry: false # Deny insecure access to registries
     providers: # specifies whose authentication providers are provided
-      - "default"
+      - 'default'
-      - "google"
+      - 'google'
-      - "azure"
+      - 'azure'
-      - "amazon"
+      - 'amazon'
-      - "github"
+      - 'github'

     secrets:
-      - "my-registry-secret" # Secrets specifies a list of secrets that are provided for credentials.
+      - 'my-registry-secret' # Secrets specifies a list of secrets that are provided for credentials.
 Secrets must live in the Kyverno namespace.
 ```

 ## Kyverno CEL Libraries